 - Class A: water

 - Class B: foam, CO2, dry powder

+- Class C: water, foam

-- Class C: water, foamClass D: dry powder
+- Class D: dry powder

 - Class F: wet chemical

 Users must understand that operating a fire extinguisher which does not match the class of fire can actually increase the fire hazard and endangers the user and those nearby.
+Talking about the best fire extinguisher for each situation is essential in any fire safety training program.